 The only thing the 2011 uprising has delivered, as far as Fatma Ahmed is concerned, is chaos and violence.
-If she could go back, she says, she would never support the tech-savvy youth who ignited an uprising that toppled a regime and captured the world’s attention.
+If she could go back, she says, she would never support the tech-savvy youth who toppled a regime and captured the world’s attention.

 Nov.
 28, 2012, Christian Science Monitor

 ‘Death evictions’?
 Guatemala’s violence takes an unusual toll